Mode of StudyFull-time

 - analytics modules: combine accounting with data analysis, including data cleaning, visualisation and modelling

-The course is accredited by 2 key accounting bodies (ACCA and CIMA), so whichever route you take you'll have lots of exemptions from professional exams.
+The course is accredited by two key accounting bodies (ACCA and CIMA), so whichever route you take, you'll have exemptions from professional exams.

 - Be taught by professionally qualified accountants who have industry experience with companies such as KPMG, Deloitte and HSBC

 - Get on the fast track to becoming a chartered accountant through our accredited exemptions from professional exams with 2 global accounting bodies

 - Be employment-ready by using industry-standard software and databases such as Oracle, SAP, Sage, and S&P Capital IQ

 - Choose options in business analytics to develop the skills that modern accounting needs

 - Benefit from the opportunity to gain additional certifications, for example, the ACCA Data Analytics Certificate